The spray and pray phase

 - I started applying to roles I would previously have skipped, because the scoring showed my experience mapped well even when the vocabulary did not.

 - I spent more time on fewer applications, and the response rate went up.
+That is exactly the kind of pattern a proper search performance view should make obvious.

 What good AI scoring actually looks like